 Why?
 Because you don’t need to unlearn any bad advice or behaviors.

-Sure, you still have some better habits to build and perhaps a more optimistic outlook to adopt.
+Sure, you still have better habits to build and perhaps a more optimistic outlook to adopt.
 But starting from scratch is a secret weapon when it comes to investing.

 And while it’s entirely up to you who you learn from and how you begin your investment journey — I find it’s always best to start with teachers who have already done what you want to do.